 Risks of laxative use

+- Interaction with medications.
 Your medical history and medications you're taking may limit your laxative options.
-Laxatives can interact with blood thinners such as warfarin (Coumadin), some antibiotics, and certain heart and bone medications.
+Laxatives can interact with some antibiotics, and certain heart and bone medications.
 Read labels carefully.
 If you're not sure whether to try a particular laxative, ask your pharmacist or doctor.
 Don't exceed recommended dosages unless your doctor tells you otherwise.

 If you've recently given birth, consult your doctor before using laxatives.
 Although they're usually safe to use during breast-feeding, some ingredients may pass into breast milk and cause diarrhea in nursing infants.

 If you're dependent on laxatives to have a bowel movement, ask your doctor for suggestions on how to gradually withdraw from them and restore your colon's natural ability to contract.

 - Over-the-counter laxatives.
 Journal of the American Medical Association.
 2014;312:1167.